6 GREAT WAYS TO COPE WITH KIDDIE CHAOS

 Be Like Elsa and Let It Go

 Mostly the biggest coping trick is to remember what’s really important in life.
 In the past when friends would pop over I’d be embarrassed by the tiny prints all over the glass doors or the cookie crumbs on the kitchen floor.
-It somehow felt like failure, to have such evidence of tiny tots everywhere.
-These days I consider them a badge of honour, a reminder of another lovely day spent messing around with my granddaughters.
+It somehow felt like a failure, to have such evidence of tiny tots everywhere.
+These days I consider them a badge of honour.
+Kiddie chaos is a reminder of another lovely day spent messing around with my granddaughters.

-Wishing you a messy – and gleeful, Tamuria
+Wishing you a messy – and gleeful week, Tamuria